samuelsurulere/samuelsurulere/README.md

 ### Tech stack

-These are some of the tech stacks I have learned and have proficiency in:
+These are some of the tech stacks I have proficiency in:

 <p align="left">
 <img src="https://github.com/devicons/devicon/blob/v2.15.1/icons/python/python-original.svg" alt="python" width="45" height="45"/>